Face ID

-Face ID is a facial recognition system designed and developed by Apple Inc. for the iPhone and iPad Pro.
-The system allows biometric authentication for unlocking a device, making payments, accessing sensitive data, providing detailed facial expression tracking for Animoji, as well as six degrees of freedom (6DOF) head-tracking, eye-tracking, and other features.
-Initially released in November 2017 with the iPhone X, it has since been updated and introduced to several new iPhone models, and all iPad Pro models.
+Face ID is a biometric authentication facial-recognition system designed and developed by Apple Inc. for the iPhone and iPad Pro.
+The system can be used for unlocking a device, making payments, accessing sensitive data, providing detailed facial expression tracking for Animoji, as well as six degrees of freedom (6DOF) head-tracking, eye-tracking, and other features.
+Initially released in November 2017 with the iPhone X, it has since been updated and introduced to all iPhones outside of SE models and all iPad Pro models from 2018 onwards.
+Users on iOS 18 and newer can choose to lock specific apps, requiring Face ID to access them.

-The Face ID hardware consists of a sensor with three modules; a laser dot projector that projects a grid of small infrared dots onto a user's face, a module called the flood illuminator that shines infrared light at the face, and an infrared camera which takes an infrared picture of the user, reads the resulting pattern and generates a 3D facial map.
-This map is compared with the registered face using a secure subsystem, and the user is authenticated if the two faces match sufficiently.
-The system can recognize faces with glasses, clothing, makeup, and facial hair, and adapts to changes in appearance over time.
+The Face ID hardware uses a TrueDepth camera that consists of a sensor with three modules; a laser dot projector that projects a grid of small infrared dots onto a user's face, a module called the flood illuminator that shines infrared light at the face, and an infrared camera that takes an infrared picture of the user, reads the resulting pattern, and generates a 3D facial map.

 Face ID has sparked a number of debates about security and privacy.
 Apple claims that Face ID is statistically more advanced than Touch ID fingerprint scanning.
 It exhibits significantly fewer false positives.
-Still, Face ID has shown issues at separating identical twins.
-Multiple security features largely limit the risk of the system being bypassed using photos or masks, and only one proof-of-concept attempt using detailed scans has succeeded.
+Multiple security features are in place to limit the risk of the system being bypassed using photos or masks, and only one proof-of-concept attempt using detailed scans has succeeded.
 Debate continues over the lack of legal protections offered by biometric systems as compared to passcode authentication in the United States.
+Hackers have been able to use combinations of Face ID data and SMS messages to enter various locked information on Apple users iPhones protected by Face ID technology.
 Privacy advocates have also expressed concern about third-party app developers' access to "rough maps" of user facial data, despite rigid requirements by Apple of how developers handle facial data.
+Privacy concerns also exist regarding the use Face ID data to retrieve other personal information stored on Apple technology.
+Use of Face ID technology and biometric data in criminal cases has been of much debate due to lack of legal regulation.
+Face ID has been compared to fingerprint and passcode locking mechanisms to evaluate the ethics behind use of Face ID in criminal cases.
+Finally, infiltration on Apple products has been a concern of the public as twins and close relatives have been successful in fooling the Face ID technology.
+Facial replication into realistic masks has been an infiltration concern, but has thus far been unsuccessful.

-On some devices, Face ID is unable to recognize users wearing face masks.
+With the onset of the COVID-19 pandemic, it was noted that Face ID was unable to recognize users wearing face coverings on some devices.
 Apple responded to criticism by offering faster fallback to passcode input, and the option for Apple Watch users to confirm whether they intended to unlock their iPhone.
 In March 2022, Apple released iOS 15.4 which adds mask-compatible Face ID for iPhone 12 and later devices.